pgxcentre/genipe/docs/installation.rst

 Requirements
 -------------

-The tools require a standard Python 3.4 (or latest) installation with the following modules:
+`genipe` requires a standard Python 3.4 (or latest) installation with the following modules:

 * ``numpy`` version 1.8.2 or latest